sunbee/OzWiz_Epicurean/README.md

 For querying recipes, I selected the [Spoonacular Food API](https://spoonacular.com/food-api).
 The free account works on a points system with a fixed daily quota.
 Points are deducted per query made depending on the API end-point used.
 The Spoonacular API offers access to a comprehensive database of world-wide cuisines with smart querying based on Natural Language Processing (NLP).

+So after a weekend of programming in the COVID-19 curfew, here is what the product looks like.
+If you have Telegram on your phone, strike up a chat with Epicurean a.k.a. @epicurryin_bot.
+Type /start in the message box and follow instructions.
+You don't even have to say hello!

-Here is a screenshot of Epicurean, the chatbot I have programmed.
+Here is a snap-shot from what was in my fridge today.Here is a screenshot of Epicurean, the chatbot I have programmed.

 ![Epicurean_snap](https://user-images.githubusercontent.com/5471571/84470785-e8acb480-ac38-11ea-977e-d224500f4352.png)

-Here is a snap of a recipe-card build using Spoonacular API.
+My bot will build a recipe for you based on the ingredients you provide and tastefully present it as a recipe card.
+Here is a sample recipe card I got for dal (Indian lentils), onions and carrots.
+It is pretty impressive how effortlessly the [Spoonacular API](https://spoonacular.com/food-api/docs) uses NLP to bridge-over different languages and culinary idioms.

 [
 ![recipeCard-1591936354848](https://user-images.githubusercontent.com/5471571/84470346-075e7b80-ac38-11ea-983d-88f63a49dbbc.png)
 ](url)

 And it even tells a dirty joke or two!
+Send a /joke command to get a random joke when the kids are not around.

 ![Epicurean_snap2](https://user-images.githubusercontent.com/5471571/84470910-2ad5f600-ac39-11ea-95a0-6ff23c19d48d.jpg)